 Brittney Camp calls him “Itty Bitty,” but his real name is Rayland.

-He’s her four-month-old son and each morning she thanks God he’s still here.
+He’s her 4-month-old son, and each morning, she thanks God he’s still here.

 On Sept.
 19, Camp and her husband, Reese, both of Milton, welcomed baby Rayland into the world.
-He was four weeks premature and weighed 4-pounds, 4-ounces.
+He was four weeks premature and weighed 4 pounds, 4 ounces.
 After a blood test, the Camps found out Rayland had a rare genetic disorder.
-He was born with Rhizomelic Chondrodysplasia Punctata Type 1.
+He was born with Type 1 rhizomelic chondrodysplasia punctata, a developmental disorder characterized by skeletal abnormalities and intellectual disability.

 Rayland spent six weeks and two days in the Neonatal Intensive Care Unit at Sacred Heart.